XZVB12/Conky-Preset/README.md

 * Lines starting with `#` are comments
 * Do not forget to change the name of the network interface
 * If you want to change the distribution logo, edit the line `${image $HOME/.conky/ARCH-V-3/img/Manjaro.png -p 0,4 -s 40x40} ${voffset -5}` , changing the path to the image , for example `${image $HOME/.conky/ARCH-V-3/img/arch.png -p 0,4 -s 40x40} ${voffset -5}`.
 256x256 images with transparent background are recommended.
+* To change the color, edit the line `default_color 00c5ff` and replace the value` 00c5ff` with any color Hex code of your choice.

 #### TO DO:
 - [X] Make English version